 Other men are unable to hold down a job due to poor coping skills or an inability to make decisions.
 His very core, the ability to provide and protect, has been seriously shaken.
 As a result, he has very little faith in his other abilities.

-It is not uncommon for a post-abortive father to assume a dangerous job or hobby.
+It is not uncommon for a father who has experienced a loss of a child by abortion to assume a dangerous job or hobby.
 He is setting himself up for failure – getting what he deserves for failing to protect his child.

 Abortion rewrites the rules of masculinity.
 It leaves him wounded and confused (Rue 2).
 Failed relationships are often caused by abortion (Milling 48).
 Many couples sweep the abortion under the rug, but the emotional pain and stress cannot be ignored.
 They often vow to never speak of the “event” again, but the other person is a daily reminder of what will never be.
 It’s easier to end the relationship than face a painful and often hard-fought resolution.